 Use of toilets at all times: Toilets should be used for disposal of human waste.
 This is if contamination of the environment especially was by the cholera bacteria.

-Use of clean safe water: Use boiled, chemically disinfected, or bottled water for the
+Use of clean safe water: Use boiled, chemically disinfected, or bottled water for the following purposes:

 - Preparing food or drinks